 Known for its high-end American cuisine and laid-back local vibe, The LakeHouse offers stunning views of the Great South Bay.
 At night, the outdoor deck is illuminated, as is the waterfront lounge area where guests can relax with after-dinner cocktails.
 The quality of the food is also top-notch.
 The LakeHouse’s menu boasts bold grilled octopus salads mixed with tender Spanish chorizo, crispy suckling pigs served with a fried quail egg, Parmesan polenta, maple vinaigrette and honey-glazed pearl onion and sweet caramelized local sea scallops.
 Go.

-Live piano music, candlelit tables and an extensive wine list, Piccolo’s has date-night written all over it.
+Live piano music, candlelit tables and an extensive wine list, Piccolo’s is the perfect place for date-night.
 Fans rave about the authentic options featuring the likes of jumbo stuffed artichokes, ricotta gnocchi al pesto and veal chop valdostano stuffed with prosciutto di parma, mozzarella and brandy mushroom sauce.
 Go.

 Barrique Kitchen & Wine Bar, Babylon